shiliu0114/TDMAR-Net/README.md

 <p align="center">
   <img src="assets/3.png" alt="Illustration of the Fourier frequency separation and fusion process." width="800">
   <br>
   <em>Figure 3: Illustration of the Fourier frequency separation and fusion process.
-The original image (a) is decomposed into highfrequency (b) and low-frequency (c) components via Fourier-based filtering.
+The original image (a) is decomposed into high frequency (b) and low-frequency (c) components via Fourier-based filtering.
 These components are then merged (d) to preserve
 global fidelity while highlighting metal artifacts, particularly along edges.</em>
 </p>